 Save Point Lookout Headland

-Saving the iconic Point Lookout Headland from a whale skeleton building is symbolic of the struggle to save Straddie from becoming an over-crowded international tourist destination, and from large scale development.
+Saving the iconic Point Lookout Headland from a whale skeleton building is symbolic of the struggle to save Straddie from becoming an over-crowded international tourist destination, and from large scale development and land clearing.

 The Save the Headland petition opposes building on the Headland.
-It has over 38,000 signatures so far – indigenous and non-indigenous residents, business owners, ratepayers and Straddie lovers.
+It has over 43,000 signatures (and growing) – indigenous and non-indigenous residents, business owners, ratepayers and Straddie lovers.

 On 31 January, 2021 indigenous residents established the Quandamooka Truth Embassy on the site to prevent the scheduled construction commencing.

 The Headland is part of the Point Lookout Public Reserve, declared in 1957, for “scenic and recreation purposes”.
-The area also was heritage listed in 2004 by the State Government, partly because of its “social, cultural and spiritual” importance to Aboriginal people.
-It should be no surprise some indigenous people regard the Headland as akin to a sacred site.
-Incredibly, the State Government so far has ignored this.
+The area also is heritage listed, partly because of its “social, cultural and spiritual” importance to Aboriginal people.
+Some indigenous people regard the Headland as a sacred site.
+The State Government so far has ignored this and the Premier, who says she supports reconciliation, has not even responded to an invitation from the Truth Embassy to discuss the issue.

 In 2011 the Federal Court recognised non-exclusive native title rights and interests over the Public Reserve.
 This means the general public’s interests and native title interests co-exist.
 This helps to explain why saving the Headland from a building is not a race issue, as one or two politicians mischievously have claimed.
 Saving the Headland, and the Quandamooka Truth Embassy, are widely supported by indigenous and non-indigenous residents.